APRIL 8, 2026ERA · payer requirements

 FAQ

-Why doesn't my bank deposit match a single ERA?
+Why does my bank deposit not match a single ERA?

 Claims are submitting clean, but we are not seeing ERAs.
 Why?